 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances

-- if you have a history of heart or lung problems, or a stroke
+- if you have a history of blood clots or stroke

 Some MEDICINES MAY INTERACT with Provenge.
 Tell your health care provider if you are taking any other medicines, especially any of the following: